xyjprc/hon/README.md

 Some libraries may require Quicklisp. http://www.quicklisp.org/

+_A python implementation is under development.
+If you are interested, please let me know._

 ## Workflow
 ### Rule extraction
 Use build-rules.lisp to extract rules from trajectories (or other types of data).
 This corresponds to Algorithm 1 in paper.
+Run function (main)
 ### Network wiring
 Use build-network.lisp to convert rules into High Order Network (HON) representation.
 This corresponds to Algorithm 2 in paper.
+Run function (main)

 ## Synthesized data
 ### Note